 If you are collecting your breastmilk, carry the milk in a cooler bag with an ice pack.

-If you return home and your baby has just been fed, you can attempt to breastfeed or you may need to pump your breasts for comfort.
+If you return home and your baby has just been fed, you can breastfeed again or you may need to pump your breasts for comfort.